compgen-io/cmdline-tutorial/docs/cmd/concepts.md

 ## File system

+!!! note Bits and bytes and kilobytes, etc..

 ## Shell

 The shell is the program that you are interacting with on the command-line.
 It is responsible for reading your commands and then figuring out how to execute them.

 For more information about shells and how to change them to suit your needs, check out [customizing your shell](customizing.md).

+### Scripts

 ## Input/Output streams